-We don’t know why she ended up in the workhouse however at that time many workhouses had infirmaries attached to them and for many poor people this was the only source of medical help available to them.
-Another possibility was she may have been disowned by her family, common at that time and so the workhouse would have been the only place they could have gone to for support or medical help.
+We don’t know why she ended up in the workhouse but, at that time, many workhouses had infirmaries attached to them and for many poor people this was the only source of medical help available to them.
+Another possibility was she may have been disowned by her family, common at that time, and so the workhouse would have been the only place she could have gone to for support or medical help.

 Matilda called her baby daughter Marie, born 29 April 1902 and she was baptised on 14th May 1902 at St Stephen’s Church, Upper Holloway.

 The admission record states her calling as a factory hand, which I feel may be incorrect, and that she was admitted by order of her Master.
 The baptism record only two weeks later gives a different insight into what Matilda had been doing.
 The baptism record for Marie states that Matilda’s trade or profession was as “servant”, we have no further details as to what work she did.
 I believe this is more likely to be her calling or profession and subsequent records confirm this.

 So who was Maria’s father, assuming Matilda was in service?
 If so, was this a consensual relationship or was she bullied into a relationship for fear of losing her job?
 Sadly, we will never know.

 Matilda and Marie were discharged together at Matilda’s own request soon after Marie’s Baptism on 17 May 1902, having spent only 19 days there.

 Sadly this appears to be one of the first of a number of stays in workhouses local to the area she lived.